simongcc/essential-blocks-for-gutenberg/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Requires PHP: 5.3

-Ultimate Gutenberg Blocks is a Blocks Plugin for Gutenberg Editor.
+Ultimate Blocks for Gutenberg is a Blocks Plugin for Gutenberg Editor.
 Gutenberg Blocks made easy !!!

 == Description ==
 Gutenberg is not just an Editor.
 Gutenberg will be game changer for WordPress.
-Ultimate Gutenberg Blocks is Editor Blocks based on [Gutenberg Editor](https://wordpress.org/plugins/gutenberg/).
+Ultimate Blocks for Gutenberg is Editor Blocks based on [Gutenberg Editor](https://wordpress.org/plugins/gutenberg/).